 On January 10, 2025, the Company received a letter from the Staff indicating that the Company no longer complies with Nasdaq rules for continued listing because the Company has not yet held an annual meeting of stockholders within one year after the end of the Company's fiscal year ended December 31, 2023, as required pursuant to Nasdaq Listing Rule 5620(a) (the "Annual Meeting Requirement").
 The Company has 45 calendar days to submit a plan to regain compliance and, if the Staff accepts the Company's plan, the Staff can grant an exception of up to 180 calendar days from December 31, 2024, or until June 30, 2025, to regain compliance.
 The Company plans to timely submit such a plan for the Staff's consideration.
 There can be no assurance that the Staff will accept the Company's plan to regain compliance with the Annual Meeting Requirement, or that the Company will evidence compliance with the Annual Meeting Requirement during any extension period that the Staff may grant.
 If the Staff does not accept the Company's plan, the Company will have the opportunity to appeal that decision to a Nasdaq Hearings Panel.
-Prior to receiving the deficiency letter from the Nasdaq regarding the Annual Meeting Requirement, on December 31, 2024, the Company filed with the Securities and Exchange Commission a definitive proxy statement on Schedule 14A relating to its planned annual meeting of stockholders for the fiscal year ended December 31, 2023 was held on January 16, 2025.
-Accordingly, the Company anticipates that the Nasdaq will confirm that the Company has regained compliance with the Annual Meeting Requirement.
+Prior to receiving the deficiency letter from the Nasdaq regarding the Annual Meeting Requirement, on December 31, 2024, the Company filed with the Securities and Exchange Commission a definitive proxy statement on Schedule 14A relating to its planned annual meeting of stockholders for the fiscal year ended December 31, 2023.
+The stockholders meeting for the fiscal year ended December 31, 2023 was held on January 16, 2025.
+On January 22, 2025, the Company received a letter from the Staff of Nasdaq confirming that the Company has regained compliance with the Annual Meeting Requirement.